rei-kun01/Simbolo_Webinar_Feb2025/README.md

 # Understanding Transformer Architecture

-In this repository, there will be two files: colab notebook and the slides pdf.
-The slide is a deck that I used during webinar session.
-It includes explanation on Transformer Architecture and the links.
-The notebook is used for the demonstration.
+This repository contains two files: a Colab notebook and a PDF of the slides.
+The slide deck was used during a webinar and provides an explanation of Transformer Architecture along with some useful links.
+The notebook serves as a demonstration tool.

-I hope this session is helpful to you!
+I hope you find this session helpful!
+If you do, please remember to reference or star the project.
-Please do not forget to give reference or starts if this made you see the insights!

-Bests,\
+Best regards,\
 Rei